rancher/docs/content/rancher/v2.5/en/monitoring-alerting/guides/hpa/_index.md

+---
-# Setting up Metrics for HPA
+title: Setting up Metrics for HPA
+weight: 7
+---

+The monitoring app installs a Prometheus adapter that can be used for making the metrics from monitoring available from the Kubernetes API.
+This is useful for horizontal pod autoscaling based on custom metrics.

 - kube-state-metrics: monitors internal K8s components
 -